Finally, a flat-fee follow-along investment portfolio for Canadians. Grown as a community.

 This Month’s Purchase

-WSP Global (WSP) - SI Score 266.9 was purchased in this volume.
+8 Shares of WSP Global (WSP) - (SI Score 266.9) were purchased in this volume.
 WSP Global is an amazing Canadian growth story in the engineering consulting business.
 They operates in sectors, such as property and buildings, including services, such as disciplines of structural and mechanical, electrical and plumbing engineering; transportation and infrastructure, which includes planning, analyzing, designing and managing projects for rail, transit, aviation, bridges, tunnels, highways, ports, roads and urban infrastructure and environmental services.

 It has always traded expensively as it is a high quality business.
 With the recent market pullback, buying these kind of high quality businesses can be very attractive.